resource-watch/nrt-scripts/cli_037_smoke_plumes_US/README.md

 ## Smoke Plumes (North America) Dataset Near Real-time Script
 This file describes the near real-time script that retrieves and processes the [Hazard Mapping System (HMS) Fire and Smoke Analysis dataset](https://www.ospo.noaa.gov/Products/land/hms.html) for [display on Resource Watch](https://resourcewatch.org/data/explore/US-Smoke-Plumes_1).

 This dataset was provided by the source as zipped shapefiles.
-Different urls were used to access these zip files based on the date of the smoke plume events.
-The shapefiles were read as GeoJSONs using Fiona library.
+The shapefiles were read as GeoJSONs using the fiona library.
 The GeoJSONs was transformed into a table so that it could be uploaded to Carto.
-Start and end dates were obtained from the 'Start' and 'End' features of the GeoJSON and were reformatted to get the duration of the smoke plume events.
+Start and end dates were obtained from the 'Start' and 'End' features of the GeoJSON.
+The difference between these two times were used to add a 'duration' value for each smoke plume event.

 The data shown on Resource Watch can be found in the 'Density' feature of the GeoJSON.